 Is Smile Direct better than braces and Invisalign?

 Honestly, it all depends on what you mean by “better.”
 Braces, Invisalign, and Smile Direct will all get the job done and leave you with an impressive grin.
 The real questions are how fast does treatment go, and how much are you willing to spend?
 Of these three options, Smile Direct is the cheapest and quickest way to get treatment.

 Is Smile Direct cheaper than braces or Invisalign?

 Yes!
 Smile Direct is cheaper than both traditional braces and Invisalign.
-Before insurance, Smile Direct costs $1,950.
+Before insurance, Smile Direct costs $1,950 ($2,386 with financing).
 Invisalign can cost several thousand dollars before insurance.
 The same goes for braces.
 Ultimately, Smile Direct can cost thousands less.

 Does Smile Direct treatment last forever?

 Occasionally, teeth will shift post treatment.
 As you age (or for women, during pregnancy), your teeth have a tendency to move.
 To prevent that, Smile Direct provides post-treatment retainers for $99.
 By wearing these retainers, you can reduce the risk that your teeth will shift back to their original position.

 Yes!
 Smile Direct includes free whitening treatments, called Bright On, with each aligner kit purchased.
 If you run out, you can purchase a new 12-month kit for $79.

 I’m in a rush – is Smile Direct the fastest at-home treatment option available?